akshayg676/Proparking-system-using-IOT-/README.md

  2. ProParking.apk : This is the apk file to be installed
  3. Proparking.aia : This is the MIT app inventor file extension.
 You can upload this file into MIT app inventor to see how I build the app and can make neccessary changes.

-To working model of the project is build using NODEMCU,
+To working model of the project is build using:
+ 1.NODEMCU,
+ 2.Servo motors (here 2 servo motors are used.
+One for entry gate and one for exit gate)
+ 3. IR sensors (here 2 IR sensors are used.
+One for entry gate and one for exit gate.